The need for a public history in Catalonia in the case of monumentalism (or the pain of not having it)

 Still as a consequence of all this, the (non) monumentalist politics, with the lack of a public history, has a serious problem in Catalonia: mainly, right-wing Spanish unionism.
 Distorted views on the recent historical past, called historical revisionism, mainly looks to the Republican period (1931-1936).
 This revisionism indirectly seeks, through the criminalization of the republican period, to justify the dictatorship as a way of bringing prestige to the current monarchical regime.
 This trend goes against the few monuments of republican figures, such as the only democratically elected president shot in the twentieth century in Europe – Lluís Companys – who has a bust in his hometown, El Tarrós.
 This monument has suffered countless Spanish nationalist attacks, including the theft of the bust.
 The last attack, up to the writing of this piece, was in June 2020.
 For all this, it is urgent for public history to have a presence in Catalonia: it must be accessible, and has to disseminate historical knowledge easily to the general public.
 The absence of a public history is a constant source on which conflicts overlap in Catalonia.
 Behind the debate on monuments, there are the politics of the relationship between Catalonia and Spain.

 What could public history be?
 First of all, it could deal with debates on political issues that stem from the historical realm.
 Political debate degenerates into media spectacles, which often end up in the courts, resulting in illogical decisions.
 Public history has been regaining social space that was previously lost in favor of pseudo-historical theories.
 For example, the conflict over the ownership of the Sixena monastery’s works of art.
-The works had been legally acquired by the Generalitat (the Catalan government) (1983-1992), but the Spanish government expropriated them by deploying a large number of police officers.
-This expropriation was the result of lawsuits based on lies and historical inventions (2017).
-After the looting, one of the people who had participated in the spreading and inventing of lies, Marisancho Menjón, was rewarded with a political position at a good salary.
+Although the works had been legally acquired by the Generalitat (the Catalan government) (1983-1992), a court in Aragon (where the monastery is located) ruled that the artifacts belonged to their jurisdiction and they were seized by the Spanish police.
+Albert Velasco, professor of art history at the University of Lleida, argues that this expropriation was based on questionable legal arguments put forward by, amongst others, the now Cultural Heritage Director of the government of Aragon, Marisancho Menjón.
 Public history must encourage a change in the social perception of history via the professionalization of historians in areas that directly affect society.
-It is necessary to take history out of the university sphere, and make it reach the society.
+It is necessary to take history out of the university sphere, and make it reach society.

 Cèsar Sànchez studied History at the University of Barcelona and is the founder, author and webmaster of the historical dissemination project www.historiesdeuropa.cat.